prometheus/alertmanager/docs/configuration.md

 Some fields support ranges and negative indices, and are detailed below.
 All definitions are taken to be in UTC, no other timezones are currently supported.

-`time_range` ranges are inclusive of the starting time and exclusive of the end time to make it easy to represent times that start/end on hour boundaries.
+`time_range`: Ranges inclusive of the starting time and exclusive of the end time to make it easy to represent times that start/end on hour boundaries.
 For example, `start_time: '17:00'` and `end_time: '24:00'` will begin at 17:00 and finish
 immediately before 24:00.
 They are specified like so: